The Science Behind OMIUS

 Evolution's Radiator

-In 1990, anthropologist Dean Falk proposed the Radiator Hypothesis: the evolution of enlarged emissary veins in the skull allowed our ancestors to cool their expanding brains — enabling the cognitive leap that made us human.
+In 1990, anthropologist Dean Falk proposed the Radiator Hypothesis: the evolution of enlarged emissary veins in the skull allowed our ancestors to cool their expanding brains, enabling the cognitive leap that made us human.
+Whether this cooling pathway remains functionally active in modern humans during exercise is an open question explored in Section 02.

 The forehead is uniquely designed for cooling

-Three independent lines of evidence converge on the forehead as the body's premier heat-dissipation surface:
+Three independent lines of evidence converge on the forehead as one of the body's most favorable surfaces for heat dissipation:

 • Highest sweat gland density — Up to 360 glands/cm², far exceeding the torso or limbs.